luisho24/AutoTDP/README.md

 ## Features

-- Uses Peak CPU Core AND GPU utilization sampled from `/proc/stat` instead of relying on `loadavg`
+- Uses both CPU AND/OR GPU utilization for both CPU-bound and GPU-bound games
 - Reduces TDP oscillation with a stable-sample requirement before applying changes
-- TDP will max out for loading and installing games for lightning fast data transfer (temporarily when one CPU core is at peak usage, then slowly ramps back down)
+- TDP will increase for shader compilation and data transfers (temporarily when one CPU core is at peak usage, then slowly ramps back down)
 - Supports an optional battery cap for handheld-friendly behavior away from the charger
 - Loads device-specific presets from `known_devices.json`
 - Includes presets for AMD handhelds and AMD laptops